SanskarPuniyani/Tourism-website/README.md

 This is a full-stack web application designed for travel and tourism enthusiasts.
 Built using Python (Flask), MySQL, and HTML/CSS, the platform allows users to search and book hotels and flights across India.
-It features a user panel for searching and managing bookings, and an admin panel to manage hotels, flights, and overall bookings. install dependencies: pip install -r requirements.txt (in bash) Setup MySQL database: Run tourism.sql
+It features a user panel for searching and managing bookings, and an admin panel to manage hotels, flights, and overall bookings. install dependencies: pip install -r requirements.txt (in bash) Setup MySQL database: Run tourism.sql in MySQL
 Update config (Open config.py and set your MySQL credentials):
 MYSQL_HOST = 'localhost'
 MYSQL_USER = 'your_username'